sontaglab/cumulative-dose-response/README.md

 For Figure 6 (separate experiments cDR and DR)

-Python code is provvided for figures 8,9 and 10.
+Python code is provided for figures 8,9 and 10.